 functional patterns.

 Non-strict equational constraint for linear functional patterns.
 Thus, it must be ensured that the first argument is always (after evalutation by narrowing) a linear pattern.
-Experimental.
+Experimental and only supported in PAKCS.

 Concurrent conjunction.